Nash0984/JAWN/replit.md

 # Overview

+**BENEFITS-ONLY VERSION** - This is a standalone benefits eligibility platform with all tax preparation features removed.

-The Maryland Universal Financial Navigator (JAWN) is an AI-powered platform designed to optimize financial well-being by integrating public benefits eligibility with federal and state tax preparation.
-Transformed into a white-label multi-state system (Joint Access Welfare Network - JAWN), it supports Maryland, Pennsylvania, Virginia, Utah, Indiana, and Michigan.
-The platform acts as a universal financial command center, leveraging Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API to provide comprehensive financial optimization through a single conversational interface.
-A key innovation is the use of a single household profile for both benefit calculations and tax preparation, combined with AI-driven cross-enrollment intelligence.
-It is fully operational, including GDPR/HIPAA compliance, production-grade infrastructure, an E-Filing Dashboard, and an autonomous Benefits Access Review system, deployed as a single unified application for Maryland LDSS offices with multi-tenant architecture.
+The Joint Access Welfare Network (JAWN) Benefits Edition is an AI-powered platform designed to optimize public benefits access.
+It focuses exclusively on benefits eligibility screening (SNAP, Medicaid, TANF, OHEP, SSI) with cross-enrollment intelligence, navigator workspace, and compliance features (HIPAA, GDPR).
+This is a cleaner white-label offering for states without tax preparation needs, eliminating the need for IRS Pub 1075 compliance.
+It supports Maryland, Pennsylvania, Virginia, Utah, Indiana, and Michigan using RAG, Rules as Code, and the Google Gemini API.
+The platform is deployed as a single unified application for Maryland LDSS offices with multi-tenant architecture.

 # User Preferences